frnsys/half_earth/readme.md

 The project consists of two artifacts:

-- The _Half-Earth Socialism_ game (includes web browser and standalone app versions).
+- The _Half-Earth Socialism_ game (both web browser and standalone app versions).
-- The _Half-Earth Socialism_ game editor (available only as a standalone app).
+- The _Half-Earth Socialism_ game editor (both web browser and standalone app).
-  - Note: The only thing preventing the editor from having a web browser version is that it needs system file access.

 ## Overview